The newest ride, a 1970 BMW R75/5 with my daughter, the day I bought it.

 - Remove pistons, various measurements to see if boring is needed and if replacement rings are needed.
 Check rod measurements.

 - Then move on to final drive, trans and clutch removal/inspection.
 Again check manuals and websites first.

 - Exhaust nut wrench, trans output flange bolt torque extension, alternator removal bolt, swingarm nut socket.
 All ordered from Northwoods Airheads.

 - How to treat the aluminum cases, to make them pretty again?
-Try the simplest thing first: Simple Green with brass brushes (which I need to get).
+Try the simplest thing first: Simple Green with brass brushes.

 - Snowbum has a nice page on tools.
 CycleWorks and Northwoods Airheads have good array of specialty tools.

 - "Hardware kit" from Hucky's has almost all visible nuts & bolts in stainless steel (not mandatory but if not, I WILL need lots of new fasteners; cheaper in the long run to buy the whole kit).

 - seat (and any attachment hardware; optional; 1970 style was smooth leather, not pleated, with grab rails)

 - Saddlebags: One rubber mounting grommet is missing.
 Fore top left bolt (top shock mount bolt) is wrong; need clevis pin bolt and clevis pin.
 Lower bolts need proper nuts and washers, though the bolts may be original.
 Top aft bolts are totally mismatched, need to find what they should be and get them.
 Need to polish saddlebags and put gasket rubber around the tops, and get a key, and maybe some other stuff; not sure what other than gasket rubber this will require.

 - Luggage rack: Can't use with new seat.
 Aft bolts are nylocks; what's original?
 Doesn't matter if they will be under the seat; will they?